worthpointlabs/terratest/docs/_docs/04_community/contributing.md

 ### Merge and release

 The maintainers for this repo will review your code and provide feedback.
-If everything looks good, they will merge the code and release a new version, which you'll be able to find in the [releases page](https://github.com/gruntwork-io/terratest/releases).
+Once the PR is accepted, they will merge the

+code and release a new version, which you'll be able to find in the [releases page](https://github.com/gruntwork-io/terratest/releases).

 ## Developing Terratest